gsemia/strongswan-tunnel-status/README.md

 ### Connection Initiation

-When the `--initiate` flag is used, the script will offer to initiate any connections that are not currently established.
-After displaying the status report, you will be prompted with a yes/no question to confirm initiation of the missing connections.
+When the `--initiate` flag is used, the script will offer to initiate any child connections that are not currently established.
+After displaying the status report, you will be prompted with a yes/no question to confirm initiation of the missing child connections.

 Example:
 ```